 Water monitoring is critical for various industries.
 From water wells and lakes, to flood warning systems and other hydro services, organizations effectively monitor water with today’s IoT and sensor technologies.

 In this customer story, you’ll see how our customers monitor water usage with ultrasonic flow measurement meters.
 These ultrasonic flow meters are special because you can attach them to the outside of the pipes you’re monitoring.
 This is nice for smaller pipes and other applications based on how your water systems are deployed in the field.
 Note that our customers also use magnetic flow meters like these from Seametrics and McCrometer.

-- Sensor Hubs – WiFi, ethernet, GSM, or other internet connectivity
+- Sensor Hub Connector Devices – WiFi, ethernet, GSM, or other internet connectivity

 - RS-485 Modbus sensor adapters – communicates with your flow meters for measuring water usage

 - Ultrasonic Flow Meters and Transducers (TUF-2000 Series) – these connect to your pipes and sensor adapters

 - Micro Weather Station Meteo Sensors (Optional) – measures ambient temperature, relative humidity, and barometric pressure